afrid0315/aws-azure-devops-interview_questions/linux-interview-questions-ans.md

 #### 115. Differences between rpm and yum?
 **Answer.** rpm is a low-level package manager for installing individual packages in Linux. yum is a higher-level package manager that simplifies package management by handling dependencies and providing an easier interface to install, update, and remove packages.

+#### 116. What is GPG?
+**Answer.** GPG stands for GNU Privacy Guard.
+It is a free and open-source software suite that provides cryptographic privacy and authentication for data communication.
+GPG is a complete implementation of the OpenPGP (Pretty Good Privacy) standard as defined by RFC4880.